WebAssembly enables low latency interoperable augmented and virtual reality software: Acknowledgments

 \section{Acknowledgments}

-Research reported in this publication was supported by the National Heart, Lung, and Blood Institute of the National Institutes of Health under Award Number K12HL143959 (BBK).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+Research reported in this publication was supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health (Bethesda, Maryland) (R01DK132090 to Dr Khomtchouk).
+The authors have reported that they have no relationships relevant to the contents of this paper to disclose.